Junho12267/Assignment-4/README.md

 8. Align the waveform and compare the output with ESA(European Space Agency) data using a confusion matrix.
    ![Image Description](https://github.com/Junho12267/Assignment-4/blob/main/Screenshot%202025-02-19%20220204.jpg)
    ![Image Description](https://github.com/Junho12267/Assignment-4/blob/main/Screenshot%202025-02-19%20220234.jpg)

+   ### Conclusion: The Sentinel-2 and Sentinel-3 data acquired are very accurate as the accuracy of the confusion matrix is around 99 to 100% based on confusion matrix.
+However, the echos tend to have quite high standard deviation based on the